-Revenue Collection: Impressive NBR
+2.3 Revenue Collection: Impressive NBR

-Revenue collection from the NBR proved to be a source of some comfort in view of the performance of key macroeconomic correlates in FY2012.
+Revenue collection from the National Board of Revenue (NBR) proved to be a source of some comfort in view of the performance of key macroeconomic correlates in FY2011-12.
 Indeed, for the second consecutive year, NBR revenue target was adjusted upward; this time from 15.7 per cent to 16.3 per cent.
-Backed by strong revenue mobilization thanks to rising import duty, VAT (local) and income tax, NBR was able to surpass its annual revenue collection target by Tk.
+Backed by strong revenue mobilisation, thanks to rising import duty, value added tax (VAT) (local) and income tax, NBR was able to surpass its annual revenue collection target by Tk.
 2,587 crore.
 The stellar performance from NBR was somewhat moderated though by underachievement from non-tax sources.
 Indeed, the target for non-tax revenue collection had to be slashed by Tk.
-4,000 crore which resulted in the overall revenue collection to be at a level below the target.
+4,000 crore, which resulted in the overall revenue collection to be at a level below the target.

-Revenue Expenditure: Surpassed the Target
+2.4 Revenue Expenditure: Surpassed the Target

 In addition to revenue shortfall, significant rise in revenue expenditure put further pressure on the fiscal balance.
-Revenue expenditure (augmented) posted 14.7 per cent growth in FY2012 surpassing the original growth target of 12.0 per cent.
-Major rise in expenditure was observed on account of acquisition of assets and works, interest payments and subsidies and current transfers.
-It is to be noted that, subsidies and transfers alone (excluding those to public institutions like BPC, PDB etc.) contributed to about 42.5 per cent of the incremental revenue expenditure during this period.
-Domestic interest payments contributed another 38.3 per cent underwritten primarily by the high borrowing of the government from the banking system.
-The rising cost of public debt servicing and its attendant fiscal burden is transmitting worrying signs and could emerge as a problem with long term adverse consequence.
+Revenue expenditure (augmented) posted 14.7 per cent growth in FY2011-12, surpassing the original growth target of 12 per cent.
+Major rise in expenditure was observed on account of Acquisition of Assets and Works, Interest Payments, and Subsidies and Current Transfers.
+It is to be noted that, Subsidies and Current Transfers alone (excluding those to public institutions like Bangladesh Petroleum Corporation (BPC), Bangladesh Power Development Board (BPDB)) contributed to about 42.5 per cent of the incremental revenue expenditure during this period.
+Domestic interest payments contributed another 38.3 per cent, underwritten primarily by the high borrowing of the government from the banking system.
+The rising cost of public debt servicing and its attendant fiscal burden is transmitting worrying signs, and could emerge as a problem with long-term adverse consequence.
 However, as of now, the debt situation has not crossed the critical zone.

-Subsidy Requirement: Growing Fast with Concomitant Fiscal Pressure
+2.5 Subsidy Requirement: Growing Fast with Concomitant Fiscal Pressure

-A major destabilizing feature of the fiscal management in FY2012 was the unforeseen growth in subsidy requirements.
+A major destabilising feature of the fiscal management in FY2011-12 was the unforeseen growth in subsidy requirements.
 Original allocation for subsidy was about Tk.
-20,447 crore for FY2012.
+20,447 crore in FY2011-12.
 As the year progressed, this allocation proved to be way off the mark.
-Until FY2011, agriculture sector was the single-largest recipient of subsidies incurred in the form of fertiliser and irrigation price support (around 42 per cent in FY10).
+Until FY2010-11, agriculture sector was the single-largest recipient of subsidies incurred in the form of fertiliser and irrigation price support (around 42 per cent in FY2009-10).
 During the last couple of fiscal years, fuel and electricity sectors had received about half of the total allocation for subsidies.
-Mounting fuel demand from the rental power plants proved to be too costly to bear, forcing the government to maintain a large part of the installed capacity unutilized by restraining the flow of fuel to the plants.
+Mounting fuel demand from the rental power plants proved to be too costly to bear, forcing the government to maintain a large part of the installed capacity unutilised by restraining the flow of fuel to the plants.
 At the same time, several upward adjustments in prices of fuel and electricity had to be made to reduce the subsidy demand.
-However, these measures proved to be insufficient in limiting the demand on subsidy payments total subsidy demand for the year approached to 3.3 per cent of the GDP.
-This was a significant rise compared to the figure of 2.4 per cent in FY2011.
+However, these measures proved to be insufficient in limiting the demand on subsidy payments - total subsidy demand for the year approached to 3.3 per cent of the GDP.
+This was a significant rise compared to the figure of 2.4 per cent in FY2010-11.
 The government went one step further and decided to transfer Tk.
-10 thousand crore of subsidy payments from the FY2012 to FY2013.
-According to the Bangladesh Petroleum Corporation (BPC)'s statement of profit (loss), the organisation incurred a loss to the tune of around Tk.
-10 thousand crore in FY2012.
-Indeed, the subsidy portfolio of the government undermined the efficacy of overall macroeconomic management in FY2012.
+10,000 crore of subsidy payments from the FY2011-12 to FY2012-13.
+According to the statement of profit (loss) of the BPC, the organisation incurred a loss to the tune of around Tk.
+10,000 crore in FY2011-12.
+Indeed, the subsidy portfolio of the government undermined the efficacy of overall macroeconomic management in FY2011-12.

-ADP: Underutilisation of Project Aid Undermined Overall Utilisation
+2.6 ADP: Underutilisation of Project Aid Undermined Overall Utilisation